rjghongade/GIFS_USE/README.md

 # GIFS_USE
 Use the GIF and create a C# application in the window.

-# Folder-Locker
-Folder Locker is a simple folder-locking application built using C# and WPF.
+GIF stands for Graphics Interchange Format.
+GIF is a raster file format designed for relatively basic images that appear mainly on the internet.
+Each file can support up to 8 bits per pixel and can contain 256 indexed colors.
+GIF files also allow images or frames to be combined, creating basic animations.
 ![Screenshot 1](MAIN.png)

 ## Introduction

-Folder Locker is designed to provide a basic folder-locking functionality.
-Users can lock and unlock folders using a password.
-## Features

-- Lock and unlock folders.
-- Secure password-based folder unlocking.
-- Simple and easy-to-use user interface.
+GIF is a bitmap image format widely used for its support of animations and ability to store multiple images in a single file.
+It supports a maximum of 256 colors, making it suitable for simple graphics and animations.

+## Working with GIFs in C# Windows Forms:

+- PictureBox Control: In Windows Forms, the PictureBox control is commonly used to display images, including GIFs.
+- Bitmap Class: The Bitmap class in the System.Drawing namespace is used to work with images, including loading and displaying GIFs.
+- Timer Control: A Timer control is useful for controlling the animation of a GIF by triggering events at regular intervals.

 ![Screenshot 2](NEW1.png)

 ## Getting Started

-To get started with Folder Locker, you need to clone the repository and build the application using Visual Studio or your preferred C# development environment.
+To get started with GIF Application, you need to clone the repository and build the application using Visual Studio or your preferred C# development environment.

 ### Prerequisites